Mygod/VPNHotspot/README.md

 * Disable IPv6 tethering: Turning this option on will disable IPv6 for system tethering.
 Useful for stopping IPv6 leaks as this app currently doesn't handle IPv6 VPN tethering (see [#6](https://github.com/Mygod/VPNHotspot/issues/6)).
+* (since Android 8.1) Tethering hardware acceleration:
+    This is a shortcut to the same setting in system Developer options.
+    Turning this option off is probably a must for making VPN tethering over system tethering work, but it might also decrease your battery life while tethering is enabled.
 * Enable DHCP workaround:
     Only used if your device isn't able to get your clients IP addresses with VPN on.
     This is a global setting, meaning it will only be applied once globally.